laithsakka/Grafter/README.md

 ### Real machine experiments

-To evaluate **Cache misses** and **Instruction count** we need to access hardware counters for PAPI library to work, and for that we need to do the experiments on a physical machine.
+To evaluate **Cache misses** and **Instruction count** we need to access hardware counters for PAPI library to work.
+For that we need to do the experiments on a physical machine.

 #### Requirements
-* The machine you are running on need to have intel processor.
+* The machine you are running on should have intel processor.
 * The OS should be linux.
 * We want PAPI to be installed on the machine, can be done as the following: http://icl.cs.utk.edu/papi/software/index.html